vishwakn13/WaterSafetyApp/README.md

 # WaterSafetyApp
-water safety app that we interns are creating.
+water safety app that we interns are creating
 Water is essential for life.
+:cat: